Was the community consulted on the concept proposal?

 What approvals are needed for the new park?

-Landcom will lodge a development application with The Hills Shire Council seeking approval for the design and construction of the new park.
-This development application will include information about the park design including layout, landscaping, materials and facilities.
-The current community consultation will help shape the designs that are submitted to The Hills Shire Council.
+Landcom has lodged a development application with The Hills Shire Council seeking approval for the design and construction of the new park.
+This development application includes information about the park design including layout, landscaping, materials and facilities.

 What role do Sydney Metro play?

-Sydney Metro is the current owner of the land in the Hills Showground Station Precinct.
+Sydney Metro is the current landowner.
 Landcom and Sydney Metro are working together to plan the new neighbourhood at Hills Showground, which includes the new park, homes, shops, commercial and community uses.
-As the landowner, Sydney Metro will review and approve the detailed design before it is submitted to The Hills Shire Council for planning assessment.
+As the landowner, Sydney Metro reviewed and approved the detailed design before it was submitted to The Hills Shire Council for planning assessment.

 When will park construction start and finish?